If you're the surviving spouse

 Maximize your inheritance

-Whether you've been managing your household finances for years or you have never touched a checkbook, you may need help understanding tax implications, retirement income planning, and how to make the most of Inherited IRA or Keogh assets.
+Whether you've been managing your household finances for years or you have never touched a checkbook, you may need help understanding tax implications, retirement income planning, and how to make the most of Inherited IRA and other inherited retirement assets.

 - Understand the tax implications of withdrawing from your inherited assets and how your income tax situation could change.